particle-iot/docs/src/content/getting-started/products/introduction-to-products.md

 ## Device and Claiming

-In addition to being part of the product, devices typically need to be **claimed** to an account.
-For cellular products, it is common to create a single account that all devices are claimed to.
-It's also possible to use [two-legged shadow customers](/reference/cloud-apis/authentication/#two-legged-authentication), for both cellular and Wi-Fi devices.
+In addition to being part of the product, developer devices typically need to be **claimed** to an account.

 A product device can be claimed to any team member of a product using the [Particle Cloud API](/reference/cloud-apis/api/#claim-a-device) after the device has been imported to the product.
 It does not need to be online for claiming.

 ![Pre-claim Flow](/assets/images/PreclaimFlow.png)

-If you never need to send an event to your product's devices, it's possible to leave them unclaimed.

 For Wi-Fi devices, you will typically need to use a mobile app and the [Photon/P1 Setup Library](/reference/mobile-sdks/ios/) to set the Wi-Fi credentials, and this provides a convenient way to claim devices at the same time.

+As of March 2023, claiming product devices is no longer necessary to subscribe to events on-device.
+This can simplify the process of device onboarding.

+{{!-- BEGIN shared-blurb 04d55e8d-8af5-4d4b-b6a4-d4db886c669d --}}
+- Prior to March 2023, claiming was required if the device firmware subscribed to events on-device.
+This is no longer necessary.
+- You still need to claim a device is if you are using a webhook in the sandbox of the user who claimed the device.
+It is recommended that you use product webhooks instead, which do not require claiming.
+- If you are using a device with Mark as Development device, you may want to claim the device to your account so you can easily OTA flash it from Particle Workbench or other development environments.
+- If you previously had firmware that subscribed to events but was the device was unclaimed, the events previously disappeared.
+This is no longer the case and the device will now start receiving those events, and each event will count as a data operation.
+- Claiming is still allowed, if you prefer to continue to use claiming.
+{{!-- END shared-blurb --}}

 ## Product Firmware Workflow